alcarreon/burger-of-the-day/README.md

 ## Optimizations

-Need to sanitize some of the values that the api gives in order to better the voice actors of characters for a specific episode not all episodes they have done.
+Need to sanitize some of the values that the api gives in order to better display the voice actors of characters for a specific episode not all episodes they have done.
 I would also like to add local storage or use node.js in order to make the website more useful by storing the reponses.

 ## Lessons Learned: